What is Organic Agriculture

 ...as a production system that sustains the health of soils, ecosystems, and people; relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects; and combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved.
 [IFOAM]

-Organic should be the rule
+Organic should be the rule not the exception

 A mere century ago, we witnessed the birth of the '